Spelling bee: History

-In the United States, spelling bees are annually held from local levels up to the level of the Scripps National Spelling Bee which awards a cash prize to the winner.
+In the US, spelling bees are annually held from local levels up to the level of the Scripps National Spelling Bee, which awards a cash prize to the winner.
 The National Spelling Bee is sponsored by English-language newspapers and educational foundations; it is also broadcast on ESPN.
 Since 2006, the National Spelling Bee's championship rounds have been broadcast on ABC live.
-In 2005, contestants came from the Bahamas, Jamaica, Guam, the U.S. Virgin Islands, American Samoa, Canada, New Zealand, Puerto Rico and a German military base, as well as the United States.
+In 2005, contestants came from the Bahamas, Jamaica, Canada, and New Zealand, as well as the United States (including territories and overseas military bases).
 This was the first year that spellers from Canada and New Zealand attended the competition.
 The final authority for words is the Webster's Third New International Dictionary.
 The annual study list is available from Scripps, either online or in print.

-The National Senior Spelling Bee started in Cheyenne, Wyoming in 1996.
-Sponsored by the Wyoming AARP, it is open to contestants 50 and older.
-Maria Dawson is the only contestant to ever win two back-to-back titles at the National Senior Spelling Bee.
+The National Senior Spelling Bee started in Cheyenne, Wyoming, in 1996.

-The South Asian Spelling Bee is another spelling bee platform in the US.
-This annual contest takes place across the US each summer in search of the next South Asian-American spelling champ between the ages of 8 and 14 years old.
-Launched in 2008, the South Asian Spelling Bee toured 10 US cities in 2011 and is broadcast globally via the satellite channel, Sony Entertainment Television Asia.

-While most countries and continents have their own Spelling Bees, there are few global Spelling Bees too like ISB Spelling Bee International which has participation from across the world.
+While the scope of most spelling bees is limited to individual countries or continents, there are also a few global Spelling Bees such as ISB Spelling Bee International, which has participation from across the world.

-Holding spelling bees in English, with its irregular spelling, makes more sense than in languages that have much more familiar spelling.
-Some languages, like Hindi, are based fully on phonetics and have regular spellings; and therefore, there are very few spelling bees in these languages.
+Holding spelling bees in English, with its irregular spelling, makes more sense than in languages that have much more consistent spelling.
+Some languages, like Hindi, Italian, German, and Turkish, have highly phonetic writing systems, with a virtually one-to-one ratio of letters to sound, which makes word spelling predictable; therefore, there are very few spelling bees in these languages.

 In English

 Africa

-In Africa, a spelling bee is organized by the African Spelling Bee, which holds an Annual Spelling Bee contest for children between the age of 6 and 16 across the continent.
-The first competition took place in July 2016, bringing together nine different countries.

-There are several countries that run their own national spelling bees, including Uganda which holds the National Spelling Bee organized by enjuba in 10 different languages, including 8 local languages, sign language and English.

-In Ghana, The Spelling Bee Ghana is organized annually, with the winners being flown to US to represent Ghana at the Scripps National Spelling Bee.
+In Ghana, The Spelling Bee Ghana is organized annually, with the winners being flown to the US to represent Ghana at the Scripps National Spelling Bee.

 Nigeria's spelling bee is called the Nigeria Spelling Bee, and is organized by the Bee Spelling Competition Initiative in states across the federation of Nigeria.

-Botswana, Nigeria, Kenya, South Africa, Ethiopia, Lesotho, Zimbabwe, Malawi, and Rwanda are also part of the African Spelling Bee, with the number of countries still growing.
+Many other African countries are also part of the African Spelling Bee.